tsengkasing/LottoStar/README.md

 ## Usage

-It's recommended using cnpm to install packages faster in china.
+It's recommended using cnpm to install packages faster in China.

 ```
 npm install